 Interest rate risk - is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Town does have a formal investment policy that mitigates interest rate risk by limiting investment maturities as a means of managing its exposure to fair value losses arising from fluctuations in interest rates.

-Of the Town's investments of \$328,493, the entire amount was covered by the Securities Investor Protection Corporation (SIPC).
+Of the Town's investments and cash equivalents of \$504,578, the entire amount was covered by the Securities Investor Protection Corporation (SIPC).

-At June 30, 2022, the Town had the following investments and maturities:
+At June 30, 2023, the Town had the following investments and maturities: